simonirungu/Capstone-Project/README.md

 Success Criteria: The main metric is the Macro F1-score, targeting a minimum of 0.75 or higher to ensure balanced performance across all emotion categories regardless of data imbalance.

+3. Data Understanding

+The dataset used for the AfyaMind project is publicly available via HuggingFace and includes text, emotion labels and metadata such as comment ID, subreddit, author and timestamp.
+The dataset comprises 58,009 Reddit comments annotated with 27 emotion categories and Neutral, sourced from Reddit.
+The emotions range from joy, sadness and anger to surprise, fear and love.
+The dataset was stored in CSV format and read into a panda DataFrame for analysis.